wso2-attic/ballerina-integrator/README.md

 First, you need to replace `localhost`, `3306`, `username`, `password` the respective MySQL database connection properties in the `ballerina.conf` file.
 You can keep the DATABASE_NAME as it is if you don't want to change the name explicitly.

 ### Implementation of the Ballerina web service
 Ballerina language has built-in support for writing web services.
 The `service` keyword in ballerina simply defines a web service.
 Inside the service block, we can have all the required resources.
-You can define a resource using `resource` keyword in Ballerina.
+You can define a resource using `resource` keyword.
 We can implement the business logic inside a resource block using Ballerina language syntaxes.
-The following ballerina code is the complete service with resources to add, retrieve, update and delete employee data.
+The following ballerina code is the employee data service with resources to add, retrieve, update and delete employee data.

 ```ballerina
 package employeeService;